-Rolex Root Beer
+Rolex GMT-Master Root Beer

 Casual Look in Stainless Steel, Gold, and Brown

-The name Root Beer refers to GMT-Masters with a color scheme resembling the popular soft drink, namely a brown dial and a brown, beige, and gold bezel.
-Other nicknames for this timepiece include "Eye of the Tiger" and "Tiger Eye," though these only apply to models with a sunburst dial reminiscent of the golden-brown tiger's eye gemstone.
+The nickname “Root Beer” refers to GMT-Masters with a color scheme resembling the popular North American soft drink, namely a brown dial and a brown and gold bezel.
+Other nicknames for this timepiece include “Eye of the Tiger” and “Tiger Eye” – although these only apply to models with a sunburst dial reminiscent of the golden-brown tiger's eye gemstone.

 The Rolex GMT-Master Root Beer has a few more nicknames.
-The small, slightly raised minute markers of early models inspired the less-than-subtle "Nipple Dial" moniker.
-Others call this Root Beer the Clint Eastwood or Dirty Harry, since Eastwood wore the watch for many years, including in several films.
+The small, slightly raised minute markers of early models inspired the moniker “Nipple Dial.”
+Others call this Root Beer the “Clint Eastwood” or “Dirty Harry”, since Eastwood wore the watch for many years, including in several films.

-Reasons to Buy a Rolex GMT-Master Root Beer
+Reasons to Buy a Rolex GMT-Master “Root Beer”

 - Casual two-tone watch with a 1970s vibe

-- A coveted collector's item and safe investment
+- Coveted collector's item

 - COSC-certified in-house calibers with a second time zone